Sri

 GNE De Silva

-him are available on the web and those found in Trade Journals
+available on the web and those found in Trade Journals can be

-formed his own Company, which was located a few yards away
+Company, which was located a few yards away from DBR"s Company

 Another description about G. N. E. De Silva appears here , but